Last Updated: December 5, 2025

 Pricing

-In terms of transparency, I hate it when companies hide their pricing behind a “Call for a Demo”, and Freckle doesn’t do that.
-Their pricing breakdown is clear as day, so you can make a decision on whether the cost is worth it for you.
+In terms of transparency, it’s often difficult to evaluate tools when companies hide their pricing behind a “Call for a Demo.”
+Freckle doesn’t do that.
+Their pricing breakdown is clear, so you can quickly decide whether the cost is worth it for your use case.

 Freckle offers a generous free tier with 500 credits to get started.
 After that pricing starts at $99/month for 2500 credits, with phone number enrichments costing 5 credits.